Tom's Guide Verdict

 While this feature is integrated into the App Management section of Net Nanny, it is also available for free on the Zift website, along with a number of articles on digital parenting.
 Depending on how plugged in you are to currently popular apps, it's a great resource to help guide your decisions on new apps for your kids.

-Net Nanny review: Bottom line
+Net Nanny review: Verdict

 Net Nanny remains the best parental-control solution on the market today.
 Its web-filtering technology just vastly outperforms that of every other service that I tested with regards to both efficacy and depth of features.